Hi, I’m Katie Mottram, an Author, Blogger, Speaker, Activist and Project Coordinator

 This video, made by IMHU, shows an overview of my journey…

-And a longer talk from the THRIVE2020 conference in Guernsey in 2016 here:
+You can see a longer talk from the THRIVE2020 conference in Guernsey in 2016 here:

-She was one of the Founding Directors of the International Spiritual Emergence Network, providing a collaborative platform for the global networks that exist to support people going through the spiritual emergence process. http://www.spiritualemergencenetwork.org)
+I was one of the Founding Directors of the International Spiritual Emergence Network, providing a collaborative platform for the global networks that exist to support people going through the spiritual emergence process. http://www.spiritualemergencenetwork.org)